IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 To patch the visibility of the image:

-* Change the api_endpoint to the desired region that you wish to check status: `export api_endpoint="https://us-south.iaas.cloud.ibm.com"`
+1. Change the API endpoint to the desired region: `export api_endpoint="https://us-south.iaas.cloud.ibm.com"`

-* Set the image_id to the image ID returned above for the region (api_endpoint) you wish to check: `export image_id=<image id returned for this region from above>`
+2. Set the image ID to the value that is returned in the preceding example for the region (`api_endpoint`) that you want to check: `export image_id=<image id returned for this region>`
+3. Run the following command:

 ```
 curl  -X PATCH "$api_endpoint/v1/images/$image_id?generation=2&version=2021-02-26"  -H "Authorization: Bearer <IAM token>" -d '{"visibility": "public"} ' | jq .
 ```

-# Updating to a new version
+# Update to a new version

-To release a new version of your VSI image, complete the following steps.
+To release a new version of your image, complete the following steps:

 1. Import the new version as described in the previous Import your custom image to all supported regions section.
 2. Edit the `variables.tf` file by updating the image_name variable.
 3. Create an updated GitHub release to create a new `.tgz` file, and note the new URL as previously described in the Create GIT release for artifacts and .tgz section.
-4. Validate the new version in your private catalog as previously described in the Validate your Terraform template section.
+4. Onboard the new version in your private catalog as previously described in the Onboard your Terraform template section.
-5. Make your VSI image public as previously described.
+5. Make your image public as previously described.

 (Optional) To deprecate a previous version, complete the following steps: